|

 Then there is some stuff that Thursday stocks because it is so hard to come by otherwise.
 This includes the Thomson 29.8mm seatpost, which they only make up special order and no one in their right mind will stock.
 It makes sense to buy a seatpost with the frame, whether its the 29.8mm Thomson or a Kalloy copy in 30.2 mm for bikes with a butted seat tube.
 It also includes the Profile disk brake BMX hub and sliding derailleur hanger, and a basic wheelset for the 26" cruiser.

 Thomson elite 29.8mm black, 440mm long.
 This is a straight post, not the layback model.
-Price with frame: $60 Unfortunately Thomson doesn't make a 30.2mm post.
+Price (when you buy a frame): $60 Unfortunately Thomson doesn't make a 30.2mm post.
 Yet.

-Kalloy/Rockwerks Thomson copy, silver, 30.2mm, 440mm long.
+Origin8 Zoom/Thomson copy, silver, 30.4 mm, 440mm long.
 This looks like a Thomson but weighs a little more.
 However, it has stood up well to BMX and extreme use.
 Order this seatpost with a frame using a butted seat tube.
-Price with frame: $20 As of this time J&B has discontinued this post.
-I do have a Kalloy Uno in black, same price.
-FWIW, the Uno was the best of the cheap posts in Thomson's strength comparison test.
+Price with frame: $25 As of this time J&B has discontinued this post in 30.2.
+At this time (2011) I don't have a line on a decent 30.2 mm seatpost.
+However, the 30.4 mm seems to work with a .6mm butted seat tube.
+Ream, ream!

 Forks

-This is a big category.
-Thursday hasn't been building forks and probably won't get into it anytime soon, the only exception being maybe road bikes.
+But for big hits and big air Thursday recommends a factory fork, whether it's a solid unit or a boinger.
+Pricing can vary - Thursday's OE forks can be a great deal.
+Or you can take your chances on the internet.
 In general, last year's mountain forks tend to get blown out or grey-marketed.
-The only spec that counts in this regard is the fork length.
-Lengths vary and Thursday's frames are all spec-ed to the length of a specific fork.
+The only specs that count in this regard is the fork's axle-to-crown dimension, and its rake or "offset."
+These dimensions may vary and Thursday's frames are all designed to a specific fork.
 Make sure of the spec before you grey-market or eBay a fork.

 MOUNTAIN BIKE FORKS

-Thursday has OE agreements in place or pending with White Brothers and Marzocchhi.
+Thursday has OE agreements in place with White Brothers and Marzocchhi.

 White Brothers cross country forks are the "magic series" The Magic 100 is offered with the Eclipse cross country frame at an upcharge of $420.00